• Skip to main content

 mother and 2 child frogs hopping on lily pads on Korean folktale book cover

-The Green Frogs: A Korean Tale
+The Green Frogs: A Korean Tale by Yumi Heo

 The Firekeeper's Son book with Asian boy looking at flames on cover

-By Linda Sue Park, illustrated by
+The Firekeeper's Son by Linda Sue Park, illustrated by

 Find it: Amazon | Bookshop

-In 19th century Korea, Sang-hee, is the son of the village firekeeper.
+In 19th century Korea, Sang-hee is the son of the village firekeeper.
 The firekeeper is an important position because if the fire goes out, the king will assume there is trouble.
-One night Sang-hee’s father falls ill and the task falls to him; he struggles with his desire to see the soldiers and the responsibility of making sure the signal fire is lit.
+One night Sang-hee's father falls ill and the task falls to him; he struggles with his desire to see the soldiers and the responsibility of making sure the signal fire is lit.
 Ages 5 and up.

 Sam and the Lucky Money with Chinese dragon and happy boy on book cover

-by Karen Chinn, illustrated by Cornelius Van Wright and Ying-Hwa Hu
+Sam and the Lucky Money by Karen Chinn, illustrated by Cornelius Van Wright and Ying-Hwa Hu

 Find it: Amazon | Bookshop

 Sam is excited to be able to spend his lucky New Year money.
 He has four dollars and his mom has told him he can buy anything he wants.
 On their trip through the neighborhood Sam notices a homeless man with bare feet.
-As he contemplates how to spend his money he gets frustrated that the four dollars is never enough to buy what he wants.
+As he contemplates how to spend his money he feels frustrated that the four dollars is never enough to buy what he wants.
 His mother reminds him to appreciate what he has.
 During a second encounter with the homeless man, Sam understands how he can best spend his money.
 Ages 4 and up.

 Nonfiction